reox/pcb2metalab/README.md

 The newer versions also give you hints how to fabricate the board, in this case you should drill from the front and also cut the outline from the front.

+With the never pcb2gcode version, you can even cut slots using polygons on `Edge.Cuts` layer when using the `--vectorial` option!